Updated on November 5, 2024

 Cocaine is a quick-acting central nervous system stimulant drug.
 It gives users an intense yet short euphoric high that lasts between a few minutes to an hour, depending on how it’s taken.

-• Snorting cocaine: produces effects within three to five minutes.
+• Snorting cocaine: Produces effects within 3 to 5 minutes.
 These feelings usually persist for up to 30 minutes.

-• Smoking cocaine: produces effects within five to ten seconds.
+• Smoking cocaine: Produces effects within 5 to 10 seconds.
 They continue for up to 10 minutes.

-• Injecting cocaine: leads to effects experienced within five to ten seconds.
+• Injecting cocaine: Leads to effects experienced within 5 to 10 seconds.
 These last for up to 20 minutes.

-• Oral ingestion: results in a high felt within ten to 30 minutes, persisting for longer periods of up to 90 minutes.
+• Oral ingestion: Side effects can be felt within ten to 30 minutes and persist for longer periods of up to 90 minutes.

-It’s common for cocaine users to use the stimulant drug repeatedly in short timeframes to maintain the high.
-This is known as a binge, which often concludes with an unpleasant crash.
-In some cases, users may seek more cocaine to counter the crash.
+It’s common for people to use the stimulant drug repeatedly in short timeframes to maintain the high.
+This is known as a binge, often concluding with an unpleasant crash.
+In some cases, users may continue using cocaine to stop the crash.

 Repeated cocaine substance use can lead to various health conditions and long-term effects.
 These include an increased tolerance to the drug and addiction.